-In the past year we standardized and performed miRNA microarray analysis on 6 MPNSTs and 7 synovial sarcomas.
+In the past years we performed gene expression profiling using Stanford cDNA and HEEBO arrays on a large number of MPNST, neurofibromas and other soft tissue tumors.
+These studies showed a remarkable downregulated on a large number of genes in MPNST compared to Neurofibromas (Appendix 1).
+IN a first attempt to determine the reason for this downregulation we decided to study the miRNA expression profile of nerve sheath tumors.
+We performed miRNA microarray analysis on 6 MPNSTs and 7 synovial sarcomas.
 We believe that the study of miRNA expression in these tumors may lead to a better understanding of the differences in gene expression profiles we observed using our mRNA expression profiling studies.